 His experimentation started with using a laser pointer to send a beam of light through a glass of milk (an experiment I recreate below).
 He noticed how a beam would enter the milk and scatter reasonably uniformly through the material.

-After a lot of research with colleagues, he has now proposed a new method for simulating sub-surface scattering.
+After a lot of research with colleagues, he proposed a new method for simulating sub-surface scattering.
 The problem with many previous single scattering methods is they don't work well with highly scattering materials (multi-scattering) such as milk and human skin.
 These materials tend to scatter light in an isotropic fashion (i.e., uniformly in all directions).
 Methods for simulating this already exist using diffusion theory.
 The answer Henrik found was to combine both methods, add a single scattering term to a diffusion term, to get the full effect.
 His results were physically correct while retaining reasonable speed.

 His proposed BSSRDF (Bidirectional Surface Scattering Reflectance Distribution Function) made use of a generalization of the Hanrahan-Krueger Model for the direct component (due to single scattering), and a diffusion approximation (due to multiple scattering).
 For example, human skin's diffusion term is very high, whereas it's single scattering term is very small.
 A substance such as marble or wax will have a much larger contribution from the single scattering effect, and consequently less contribution from the diffusion component (in Henrik's experiments, he calculates that the two components are approximately equal to each other for marble).
-See the leaf section below for a discussion of observing the two different types of scattering.

-Examples: Leaves
+Example: Leaves

 Here's a second leaf, same exposure and settings on the camera, only a thicker leaf from a different kind of plant.
 Notice there is almost no soft glow, just the strong focused light beam coming through.
 To replicate this substance in cg, you'd do so with a strong single scattering component and a very small multiscattering component.

-Grapes
+Example: Grapes

 Here's some photos of grapes...